-Submitting the Sexual Assault Nurse Examiner Application for Credential[
+(a) Submitting the Sexual Assault Nurse Examiner Application for Credential;

 (b) Paying the fee established in 201 KAR 20:240;

-(c) Submitting evidence of earning the continuing education requirement for the number of registered nurse licensure periods since the SANE credential lapsed;
+(c) Submitting evidence of earning the continuing education requirement referenced in Section 8(1) of this administrative regulation for the number of registered nurse licensure periods since the SANE credential lapsed;

 (d) Providing a completed Federal Bureau of Investigation (FBI) Applicant Fingerprint Card and paying the fee required by the FBI that is within six (6) months of the date of the application;